The Clear Edge

 • Saved $16,800 quarterly in duplicate effort.

-• Random off-sites create energy.
-Structured protocols create alignment because the facilitation framework and decision documentation lock decisions in place for 90 days.
+Structure beats inspiration.
+Random off-sites create short-lived energy; structured protocols create 90-day alignment because facilitation and documentation lock decisions in place.

-• Inspiration fades in 3 weeks.
-Documented decisions with accountability don’t.
+Inspiration fades in three weeks.
+Documented decisions with clear accountability don’t—execute.

 The 40+ runs of this system show that once you accept structure beats inspiration, you’re ready to see how the 2-day protocol actually works.